Graduate Communication Course Descriptions

 CU-520.
 Global Corporate Communication.
 3 Credits.

-This final course in the Strategic Communication program provides a forum for students to demonstrate their mastery of the principles and best practices of strategic communications.
+This first part of the final course in the Strategic Communication program provides a forum for students to demonstrate their mastery of the principles and best practices of strategic communications.
 Students identify an organization or issue facing a challenge and act as an independent communications consultant for that organization.
 The recommended communications strategy is presented in the form of a final written proposal and an oral presentation and defense in front of a review board of faculty and the student's program advisor.
-Prerequisites: CU-500 CU-501 CU-502 CU-504 CU-506 CU-508.
+Prerequisites: CU-500 CU-501 CU-502 CU-504 CU-506 CU-508; Course Type(s): Capstone.

 CU-590.
 Internship I. 3 Credits.